rkt/rkt/Documentation/hacking.md

 ### Run-time requirements

-rkt is statically linked and does not require any dynamic libraries to be installed.
+rkt ideally should be statically linked, so it would not require any dynamic libraries to be installed, but some C libraries do not support static linking.
+So, if rkt is dynamically linked, then the only thing it will depend on is a C library.
-However, it requires the following kernel features:
+Also, it requires the following kernel features:

 * `CONFIG_CGROUPS`
 * `CONFIG_NAMESPACES`